The castle at La Rochepot seen from a distance, surrounded by trees and a village of red rooftops

 Meals: Breakfast / Lunch / Dinner

-Destinations: Gevrey-Chambertin, Chambolle-Musigny, Morey-Saint-Denis, Vosne-Romanée, Nuits-Saint-George, La Bussière-sur-Ouche
+Destinations: Gevrey-Chambertin, Chambolle-Musigny, Morey-Saint-Denis, Vosne-Romanée, Nuits-Saint-Georges, La Bussière-sur-Ouche

 Accomplished: 31 miles / 50 km, elevation gain: 2,313 feet / 705 meters